We are at a critical moment in our city.

-I plan to address our affordable housing crisis by...
+We need to address our affordable housing crisis head on...

-- Ensuring that we are sharing the burden of addressing this crisis.
-We need to stop concentrating subsidized and low-income housing to particular neighborhoods in our Ward and throughout the City.
+- Ensure that we are sharing the burden of addressing this crisis.
+We need to stop concentrating subsidized and low-income housing to particular neighborhoods in our Ward and throughout the city.
 We all have a role to play in addressing this and continuing to isolate the need to specific parts of the city.

-- Prioritizing upzoning to include more density in our developments.
+- Prioritize upzoning to include more density in our developments.
 We should be maximizing our land use and creating space to help people out of the cycle of chronic homelessness.

 It is well past time that we move into the 21st century.
 In Saint Paul we must start embracing a “Complete Streets” model when it comes to transportation.
 We need to become a city that prioritizes bikers and pedestrians as much as we do cars.
 It is not only an equity issue, but it is also the right thing to do to protect the environment.